zew/go-questionnaire/README.md

 * `show-version=true` - show q.Version

-* `full-dynamic-content=true` - compute dynamic content for all pages and save as [user-id]-all-dynamic-content.json
+* `full-dynamic-content=true` - compute dynamic content for all pages
+   and save as [user-id]-all-dynamic-content.json;
+   saving not only the answers but the full scaffold to file

 Persisted to session: